jkemppainen/gamedev-joni-overlay/README.md

 ## Contributing

-If you experience build failures and suspect that they are due to faulty ebuilds, please feel free to open an issue
+If you experience build failures and suspect they are caused by the ebuild being faulty, please consider opening an issue or making a pull request.
-(or a pull request).

-Same if you think there could be something added.
+Same if you think there could be some features or aspects to be added or changed.